What does the post-Covid leasing industry look like?

 Using that cycle of iterative, incremental delivery in the implementation sets up a culture of continuous improvement, reducing the effort and risk associated with infrequent, multi-year, major upgrades to processes and technology.
 Continuous delivery requires the discipline of pursuing higher value by following the adage “if it’s hard, do it more often”.

-We’re increasingly seeing this model adopted for even our largest, and longest running portfolios, with a number taking each version we release, every four weeks, into production.
+We’re increasingly seeing this model adopted for even our largest, and longest-running portfolios, with a number taking each version we release, every four weeks, into production.

 With the right culture and delivery approach having the right technology enables companies to move quickly, with low-code or no-code capabilities reducing the dependency on others to implement features.
-System flexibility, both in terms of functional configuration and technical options, enable processes to be open and adaptable by the customer.
+System flexibility, both in terms of functional configuration and technical options, enables processes to be open and adaptable by the customer.

 There are many different ways of designing flexibility into your systems.
 At Alfa, we believe we get the most flexibility by having a single, global, platform used everywhere from Sydney to Stockholm, financing submarines to satellites - and everything in between.
 Different markets and geographies can use features that were developed for another.

-However you achieve it, having systems that are quickly changeable, and easily interoperable, provides the flexibility to respond to uncertainty, whether that’s new products to deal with customer behaviour changes because of inflation, or the increase in leasing driven by the move to EVs.
+However you achieve it, having systems that are quickly changeable, and easily interoperable, provides the flexibility to respond to uncertainty, whether that’s new products to deal with customer behavior changes because of inflation, or the increase in leasing driven by the move to EVs.

 As an aside, consider that growth in leasing EVs is stunning, in the first nine months of 2021, 63% of battery electric vehicles registered in the UK were through British Vehicle Rental and Leasing Association members; compared with the long-term average of about half of new registrations going through the BVRLA for all power trains.